Forte-Service-Company-Ltd/forte-token/docs/src/src/token/ProtocolToken.sol/contract.ProtocolToken.md

 "Front Running" is possible if this function is called individually after the ERC20Upgradeable proxy is deployed.
 It is critical to ensure your deploy process mitigates this risk.

-*Initializer sets the name, symbol and the App Manager and Handler Address*
+*Initializer sets the name, symbol and the App Manager Address*

 ```solidity